diegobonato/NOI-Hackathon/README.md

 ## Overview
 This Python scripts are part of a system to manage parking spaces equipped with electric vehicle (EV) charging stations.
 The system utilizes various detection modules to identify and monitor vehicles, individuals, and their activities.
+The main goal is to

+1. Identify a parking abuse.
+2. Improve customer experience: understand if assistance is needed, recommend points of interests nearby after charging has begun.
+3. Customer profiling.

+You can find the presentation of this project at this [link](https://hackathon.bz.it/project/chargeware) .

 ##  AI Modules